chinapedia/wikipedia.abstract.en/Page/Bee.md

 Haplodiploid breeding system

-Wasp_attack.jpgs, along with a dead wasp.
+s, along with a dead wasp.
 Such altruistic behaviour may be favoured by the haplodiploid sex determination system of bees.]]

 According to inclusive fitness theory, organisms can gain fitness not just through increasing their own reproductive output, but also that of close relatives.
 In evolutionary terms, individuals should help relatives when _Cost < Relatedness * Benefit_.
 The requirements for eusociality are more easily fulfilled by haplodiploid species such as bees because of their unusual relatedness structure.[31]
 In haplodiploid species, females develop from fertilized eggs and males from unfertilized eggs.
 Because a male is haploid (has only one copy of each gene), his daughters (which are diploid, with two copies of each gene) share 100% of his genes and 50% of their mother's.
 Therefore, they share 75% of their genes with each other.
 This mechanism of sex determination gives rise to what W. D. Hamilton termed "supersisters", more closely related to their sisters than they would be to their own offspring.[32]
 Workers often do not reproduce, but they can pass on more of their genes by helping to raise their sisters (as queens) than they would by having their own offspring (each of which would only have 50% of their genes), assuming they would produce similar numbers.
 This unusual situation has been proposed as an explanation of the multiple independent evolutions of eusociality (arising at least nine separate times) within the Hymenoptera.[33][34]
 However, some eusocial species such as termites are not haplodiploid.
 Conversely, all bees are haplodiploid but not all are eusocial, and among eusocial species many queens mate with multiple males, creating half-sisters that share only 25% of their genes.[35]
 Haplodiploidy is thus neither necessary nor sufficient for eusociality.
 But, monogamy (queens mating singly) is the ancestral state for all eusocial species so far investigated, so it is likely that haplodiploidy contributed to the evolution of eusociality in bees.[36]

 Eusociality

-Bee_swarm_on_fallen_tree03.jpg swarm]]
+swarm]]

 Bees may be solitary or may live in various types of communities.
 Eusociality appears to have originated from at least three independent origins in halictid bees.[37]
 The most advanced of these are species with eusocial colonies; these are characterised by having cooperative brood care and a division of labour into reproductive and non-reproductive adults, plus overlapping generations.[38]
 This division of labour creates specialized groups within eusocial societies which are called castes.
 In some species, groups of cohabiting females may be sisters, and if there is a division of labour within the group, they are considered semisocial.
 The group is called eusocial if, in addition, the group consists of a mother (the queen) and her daughters (workers).
 When the castes are purely behavioural alternatives, with no morphological differentiation other than size, the system is considered primitively eusocial, as in many paper wasps; when the castes are morphologically discrete, the system is considered highly eusocial.[39]